-Mesenchymal stem cells (MSCs) are the main type of stem cells used for treating osteoarthritis at Oregon Regenerative Medicine.
+Adipose tissue is rich in Mesenchymal stem cells (MSCs) and are the main soulce of stem cells used for treating osteoarthritis at Oregon Regenerative Medicine.
 They are harvested from areas that contain adipose tissues and then transplanted back into joints where they are capable of turning into cells that support bone and cartilage growth.
-The findings of this study promotes the need for weight reduction and a healthy diet in people who are pursuing stem cell therapies for osteoarthritis of the hips and knees.
+The findings of this study promote the need for weight reduction and a healthy diet in people who are pursuing stem cell therapies for osteoarthritis of the hips and knees.
 At ORM, we help our patients quickly achieve healthy weight loss with our proven weight loss protocol.
-Be kind to your joints and talk to Dr. Ryan Wood about our healthy and fast weight loss program.
+Be kind to your joints and talk to us about our healthy and fast weight loss program.

 Reference: C-L Wu, BO Diekman, D Jain and F Guilak, Diet-induced obesity alters the differentiation potential of stem cells isolated from bone marrow, adipose tissue and infrapatellar fat pad: the effects of free fatty acids.
 International Journal of Obesity (2013) 37, 1079–1087.